kpasad/Multi_Agent_RL/report.md

 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-## The Solution: Multiagent RL (MARL)
+## The Solution: Multi-Agent DDPG algorithm (MADDPG)
-There are several multi-agent architectures possible.
-The architecture for this project contains:
-1. Actors that share weights
+MADDPG algorithm was proposed in [this](https://papers.nips.cc/paper/2017/file/68a9750337a418a86fe06c1991a1d64c-Paper.pdf) paper.
+Why needed, vhnging rewards to make them ...how implemented in this project
+When multiple single agents operate in an environment, the actions of the agents changes the environment.
+As the learning progresses, the distribution of the actions, conditioned on the environment state space also changes.
+This  introduces non-stationarity in the environment.
+A single agent set up does not have this problem because the agents actions do not change the environment.
+To make the envirnment staionary, the critic takes into account the actions of all the agents.
+There are sevral models possible:
+From the critic perspective:
+1. One critic per agent: In this model, the reward structur per critic can be designed to enable collaboration or competition.
+2. Common critic: This is equivalent to the case where each critic has the same reward structure, and all critics share the weigths

+From Actor perspective:
+1. Seperate actors: All agents have independent actors
+2. Actors share weights: In a homogeneous senvironment, where all agents are identical, they may share weigths.

+In this project both agents are identical.
+So we chose a common critic and independent actors that share weights.
-2. Critic that concatenates the state and action space of both  the  agents.
+The Critic concatenates the state and action space of both  the  agents.
-It might seem that the combination of 1 and 2 reduces the architecture to a single agent because both the actor and the critic operate on state and state+action space, respectively, of both players.
+It might seem that the combination of actor and critic used in this fashion reduces the architecture to a single agent because both the actor and the critic operate on state and state+action space, respectively, of both players.
 However, there is a subtle diffrence.
 The actors share weight, but their inputs are state space of a single player.
 This is different from a single actor whose input is combined state of both the player.

-## Multi-Agent DDPG algorithm (MADDPG)
-MADDPG algorithm was proposed in [this](https://papers.nips.cc/paper/2017/file/68a9750337a418a86fe06c1991a1d64c-Paper.pdf) paper.
-Why needed, vhnging rewards to make them ...how implemented in this project

 ### Network size